USRSE/rse-escience-2023/pages/participate.md

-We will ask the authors of accepted abstracts and presentations to self-publish (after revisions, if applicable) to an archival repository (e.g., Zenodo, arxiv).
+We will ask the authors of accepted abstracts and presentations to self-publish (after revisions, if applicable) to an archival repository (e.g., Zenodo, arXiv).
 Our website will then provide links to the self-published documents.

 Accepted submitters will also be invited to present in-person at